tkupka/ad-growatt/README.md

 # Versions
 v0.1 July 13.
 2023: initial release

 v0.2 August 8.
-2023: version 0.2 released that seperates the save functions to avoid timeouts and API overload.
+2023: Seperates the save functions to avoid timeouts and API overload.
 Update config.yaml and growatt_app.py files + Lovelace card.
 Automations have to be changed to conform with new save

+v.03 August 14 2023: Control of "Grid first, discharge power" implemented together with other improvements, eg. more robustnness when saving; now retrying 5 times, if theres's a problem with Growatt server.
+Remember to update the Lovelace card with the code below.

 # Lovelace card
 ```